issaiass/ur5_robotiq_85_picknplace/README.md

 - Using the UR5 and gripper as a standalone device in rviz with MoveIt! and check the execution in gazebo.
 - Viewing and using the UR5 and gripper in simulation and visualization using rviz, moveit, gazebo and also viewing the octomap.

-I based the structure of this repository using [Stanley Automation RobotIQ85](https://github.com/StanleyInnovation/robotiq_85_gripper.git) and [UR5 from ROS-Industrial](https://github.com/ros-industrial/universal_robot.git).
+I based the structure of this repository using [Stanley Automation RobotIQ85](https://github.com/StanleyInnovation/robotiq_85_gripper.git), the gazebo grasp plugin from [Jenifer Buehler](https://github.com/JenniferBuehler/gazebo-pkgs.git) and [UR5 from ROS-Industrial](https://github.com/ros-industrial/universal_robot.git).

 Below an image example of the outcome after the command: